Important info regarding Coronavirus (Covid-19)

 Information on anti-social behaviour

-Ongo remains committed to making sure that everyone feels safe and secure in their homes and are able to enjoy living in it without experiencing the anti-social behaviour of others.
+We are committed to ensuring that everyone feels safe and secure in their homes and are able to enjoy living in it without experiencing the anti-social behaviour of others.
 During this current period the restrictions on outdoor activities and gatherings will bring new challenges for communities and cause some frustrations, with people forced to remain at home for extended periods of time.
 This could mean:

 - An increase in noise nuisance, in particular, more children and young people at home could contribute to perceived anti-social behaviour and we ask for your patience at this time before contacting us regarding ASB and noise nuisance.